 BY: T. Franklin Murphy | June 2018

-Deafness to Opposing Facts
+Deaf to Opposing Facts

 When a belief is challenged, the conflict sparks emotion.
 We create our life of action on beliefs of how the world rotates; we work with a concept of the compensating reward.
 Beliefs are paramount to our stability, giving order to our days and purpose to our sacrifices.
 Most beliefs don’t stand alone.
 Once we believe something it becomes part of our mental fabric.
 New information is categorized and sanitized neatly fitting into the preexisting structures of beliefs.

 Topics are complex—full of give and takes, benefiting in some ways while damaging in others.
 The arguments continue because the issue is unsolvable.
 Differences aren’t confined to politics, nations or religions but encountered on personal levels within more intimate settings, disrupting relationships and discouraging connections.

 "Topics are complex—full of give and takes, benefiting in some ways while damaging in others.
 The arguments continue because the issue is unsolvable."

 If a different opinion discomforts, sending us into a rage, because (in our mind) the issue is simple, we have lost objectivity.
 We have over-simplified a complex issue, ignoring important realities, and fixated on our belief.
 Any challenge to this well-established belief then ignites defensiveness.

 The different ideologies make for intriguing and educational debates on the national stage; but when the topics are more intimate, they lead to painful and destructive words at the kitchen table.